DaveCaulfield/hangman/README.md

 # Design

-The Design process for the hangman game started with a flow chart to map out the steps involved through out life cycle of the game.
+The Design process for the hangman game started with a flow chart to map out the steps involved through out the life cycle of the game.
 The flow chart was created using [Lucid Charts](https://www.lucidchart.com/pages/).

 ![Flow chart](docs/readme-images/hangman-flow-chart.png)